Rights of Reporting Party

 - To be informed that they have the right to decline to notify law enforcement.

-- To be informed in writing of the availability of interim safety measures such as issuing a no-contact directive; changing academic, employment, or living situations to separate the parties involved; or a security escort to and from campus.
+- To be informed of the availability of interim safety measures such as issuing a no-contact directive; changing academic, employment, or living situations to separate the parties involved; or a security escort to and from campus.

 - To be able to request safety measures and/or support services even if they decide not to report to law enforcement or in the absence of a Title IX Investigation.